The Christopherus Curriculum – Mathematics

 Obviously, we do not simply provide dry concepts which need to be learned by rote and worked with only by pencil and paper!
 Our Christopherus Curriculum is lively and exciting, speaking to the whole child.
 Thus, throughout all 8 grades, we provide a wealth of ideas and strategies to bring math to your child in a living way.
 Ideas include hands-on work (music notation and quilting in fourth grade to support learning fractions for instance); games; movement; real life business math; cooking; and artistic exploration with geometry and the properties of numbers and operations.

 Quality of Numbers 1 through 12; Four Processes, addition, subtraction, multiplication and division.
 How these four work together.
 Math squirrels, not the usual tired Waldorf math gnomes!
 Counting forward and backward to at least 100.
 First multiplication tables.
-[Part of our First Grade Syllabus]
+[Part of our Full First Grade Curriculum]

 Further work with the four processes up to several-step addition, division, multiplication and subtraction.
 Moving from horizontal to vertical operations.
 Mental math (number journeys).
 Place value and carrying and borrowing (re-grouping).
 Odd and even.
 Ability to count into the thousands.
 Further work with multiplication tables.
-[Available separately from the syllabus: Second Grade Mathematics]
+[Part of our Full Second Grade Curriculum].

 Catching any weaknesses a student might have involving the four processes.
 Long division.
 Breaking down large multiplication problems.
 Square numbers, factoring and prime numbers.
 Estimation, comparison and rounding off.
 Number journeys and word problems.
 Math vocabulary.
 Charts and graphs.
 Area and perimeter.
 Measurement problems (Key To math workbooks included).
 Introduction to fractions (Key To workbooks included).
 (Map skills during geography.)
-[Available separately from the syllabus: Fourth Grade Mathematics]
+[Available separately: Fourth Grade Mathematics]

 Fractions, decimals and percentages.
 Business math (interest, commission, taxes, profit and loss.
 The three uses of money – gift, loan, purchase).
 Negative numbers.
 Metric system (for Americans).
 Geometric constructions and deductive geometry.
 Ratio.
 First steps in algebra.
 (Use of scale in mapping.)